 OA Day: Every Tuesday is OA day.
 All members are asked to wear their sashes all day long.
 They are also asked to participate in a service project that will take place during siesta.
 After a long day at camp, members are invited to an Ice Cream Social/Crackerbarrel in the Dining Hall.
+The Owaneco Lodge will have their trading post available for purchasing Owaneco merchandise.

 Brotherhood: So it's been about six months since you went through your ordeal.
 You've been active, attending ordeals and chapter meetings.
 You even went to that scrumptious Winter Banquet.
 What now?
 Well then, it is time to seal your membership into the order by become a Brotherhood member.
 See our Lodge Representative(s) and they will tell what you will need to do.
 Brotherhood conversion will take place on Tuesday evening after dinner.
+Only members of Owaneco Lodge are eligible for Brotherhood conversion.